 OSHA requires verification that employee chemical exposures are kept below permissible exposure levels.
-When needed, VEHS staff in the Hospital/Clinic Safety & Training section perform monitoring to verify that hazardous chemicals remain at safe levels in all VUMC clinical and clinical support areas.
+When needed, OCRS staff in the Hospital/Clinic Safety & Training section perform monitoring to verify that hazardous chemicals remain at safe levels in all VUMC clinical and clinical support areas.

-Following is a partial listing of chemicals that are periodically monitored by VEHS staff in the medical center.
+Following is a partial listing of chemicals that are periodically monitored by OCRS staff in the medical center.
 Links to pertinent information on the Occupational Safety & Health Administration (OSHA) is provided for each item.

 - Formaldehyde (OSHA information)